Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Hubble Space Telescope Data

 \section{Hubble Space Telescope Data}

-In this work we fit HST imaging of 54 strong lenses from the SLACS \citep{Bolton2008} and BELLS-GALLERY \citep{Shu2016} samples.
-Full details of these datasets and their data reduction are given in \citet{Bolton2008} and \citet{Shu2016}. \citet{Etherington2022} describe post processing steps which remove contaminating foreground light (e.g. of stars and line-of-sight galaxies) via a GUI.
+In this work we fit HST imaging of 54 strong lenses from the SLACS \citep{Bolton2008a} and BELLS-GALLERY \citep{Shu2016} samples.
+Full details of these datasets and their data reduction are given in \citet{Bolton2008a} and \citet{Shu2016}.
+SLACS data are observed in the HST Advanced Camera for Surveys F814W band and BELLS-GALLERY the HST Wide Field Camera 3 F606W band. \citet{Etherington2022} describe post processing steps which remove contaminating foreground light (e.g. of stars and line-of-sight galaxies) via a graphical user interface (GUI).
 We only use the gold sample presented in \citet{Etherington2022}, which removes five lenses where a poor lens light subtraction would negatively impact the quality of the lens model.